James Outman Player Props: Dodgers vs. Pirates

 James Outman At The Plate

-- Outman is batting .232 with 10 doubles, three triples, nine home runs and 25 walks.
+- Outman is hitting .232 with 10 doubles, three triples, nine home runs and 25 walks.

+- Outman has reached base via a hit in 38 games this season (of 77 played), and had multiple hits in 17 of those games.

-- He has hit a home run in 9.1% of his games this year, and 3.2% of his trips to the plate.
+- He has homered in 9.1% of his games this season, and 3.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.